rraja1/FFAM/ReadMe.md

           - docker run -d -p 1521:1521 mydb:latest
   - Once the DB is up and running, do ./gradlew clean bootRun

-- Running Unit Tests : ./gradlew clean test
+- Running Unit Tests : ./gradlew clean unitTests

+- Running All Tests :
+  - All tests include also running integration tests with the database.
+  - Note that since at this point, we use a singular schema, this tests will clean up the DB once done
+  - To run all tests : ./gradlew clean test

 Running the Service using Docker Compose :
 - This app can also be run using Docker Compose.